dafzor/bnetlauncher/README.md

 Known Issues
 -------------
-- Users of MSI Afterburner software might experience crashes when both it's overlay and steam try to attach to the game, disabling MSI Afterburner overlay fixes the issue.
+- Users of MSI Afterburner, Fraps and other overlay software might experience crashes do to incompatibility with their own overlay and steam's, to solve the issue disable the 3rd party application overlay.
-- bnetlauncher does not check invalid game arguments so it will just error out after 15s when not detecting a running game.
-- If the game is run as Administrator bnetlauncher will not be able to retrieve it's parameters unless it's run as Administrator as well, Steam will also need to be run as Administrator so overlay can work.
-- Sometimes battle.net client URI association will break making bnetlauncher unable to work, reinstalling the client should fix the issue.
+- The game, bnetlauncher and steam must all have the same running permissions to work properly, this means if one of them is running has Administrator/Elevated Permissions, then all of them must also be run has Administrator/Elevated Permissions.
-- It's not possible to launch PTR versions of games, bnetlauncher uses battle.net client uri handler to start the games, which does not support the PTR versions.
-I have not found a proper workaround for this.
+- It's not possible to launch PTR versions of games, bnetlauncher uses battle.net client URI handler to start the games, which does not support the PTR versions.
+I haven't found a solution for this.
-- If more then 3 battle.net games are started at the same time some of them will not be auto logged in, this seems to be a limitation with the battle.net client.
+- If bnetlauncher is used to start multiple games at the same time the last ones to launch will not be automaticly signed in.
+- Starting multiple copies of Startcraft Remastered may cause bnetlauncher to show an error since the game only allows one instance to be run at the same time.
 - Users of the 1.5 beta series will need to delete the "%localappdata%\madalien.com\Battle.net Launcher for Steam" directory by hand.
 - There's no built in routine to clean up the log files if they pile up (logging is disabled by default)
 - On close battle.net client will leave a "ghost" tray icon after being closed by bnetlauncher, moving the mouse over it will make it disappear.
-- Running bnetlauncher as administrator will break steam overlay if steam is not also run as administrator

 Requirements
 ------------